andrew/ultimate-awesome/README.md

 - [awesome-climate-tech](https://github.com/brandonhimpfen/awesome-climate-tech) - A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.
 - [awesome-cloud-native](https://github.com/brandonhimpfen/awesome-cloud-native) - A curated list of awesome tools, frameworks, platforms, and resources for Cloud Native technologies and development.
 - [awesome-consensus-algorithms](https://github.com/brandonhimpfen/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
-- [awesome-cryptocurrency](https://github.com/brandonhimpfen/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
-This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-css](https://github.com/brandonhimpfen/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.
 - [awesome-digital-nomads](https://github.com/brandonhimpfen/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
 - [awesome-dribbble](https://github.com/brandonhimpfen/awesome-dribbble) - A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.